Posted on 7 Comments

 Isn’t it funny how so many parents and their children fight over how the wedding should be held or planned, from the moment the planning is in progress?
 It is not too often that we see couples who want a modern, relaxed wedding with interesting and unique elements, while their parents would rather have a traditional-style formal wedding that can never go wrong.
 If the parents on either side are sharing the expenses, we know how quickly tempers can soar and all those involved can end up in a foul mood.

 Rather than locking horns with your families, we suggest that you handle such situations tactfully.
-First, consider if there is anything you can do about accommodating your family’s ideas.
+First, consider if you can do anything to accommodate your family’s ideas.
 If not the whole thing, if you can incorporate at least a few ideas, they will feel a lot better.
 Then, decide upon the things that you refuse to compromise on.
 When you present your final idea to the family, first tell them which of their suggestions will be included in the wedding.
 This will calm the atmosphere to a great extent.
 Then tell them what the rest of the plans are, and also that it is your wedding and you wouldn’t really be happy if these details weren’t part of it.
 So, request them to understand and convey how grateful you are for all they are doing.

 #4 When a relative wants to take over as a wedding vendor

 After all, working with a relative or friend is not the same as working with a vendor who you’ve hired for the job.
 You have to be cautious about everything you say, as you two have a relationship that could be hurt.
-In worst cases, they may disagree with what you want and even do things that they think are the best.
+In worst cases, they may disagree with what you want and even do things they think best.
 But, it may sometimes be a good idea, if they will offer you a discount or if you are really fond of the way they handle things.
 Unless this is the case, you should learn to say “No” to their offer diplomatically.

-You can tell them that you would love to have them handle the job, but you have already set your mind on another vendor.
+You can tell them you would love to have them handle the job, but you have already decided on another vendor.
 Or, the better option is to tell them that you don’t want to hire them for your wedding as you want them there as a guest, and not working all day and unable to participate or enjoy the wedding as they should.
 This clearly conveys that you value their presence, and if they appreciate it genuinely, this should put an end to the discussion.

 #5 Saying No to guests you cannot afford to have